Marketing Intermediate Updated 2026-03-22

 At minimum: a CRM for tracking competitive deal outcomes, a shared knowledge base for battle cards, and Google Alerts for basic competitor monitoring.
 As you scale, dedicated CI platforms (Crayon, Klue) automate intelligence gathering and distribution.

-Want to capture competitive search traffic with comparison content? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to capture competitive search traffic with comparison content? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime